StrawberryBe/analytics.de-DE/help/implement/vars/config-vars/linkname.md

 ## s.linkName in AppMeasurement und im benutzerdefinierten Code-Editor in Launch

-Die `s.linkName`-Variable ist eine Zeichenfolge, die den Dimensionswert für benutzerspezifische Links, Downloadlinks oder Exitlinks bestimmt (je nachdem, was [`s.linkType`](linktype.md) ist).
+The `s.linkName` variable is a string that determines the dimension item for custom links, download links, or exit links (depending on what [`s.linkType`](linktype.md) is).
 Sie kann bis zu 100 Byte enthalten.

 >[!TIP]
 >